Advertisement

 Did you know?

-In 1926, this person was only 9 years old when on October 31st, Harry Houdini died in Michigan.
+In 1926, at the age of only 9 years old, Elpidia was alive when on October 31st, Harry Houdini died in Michigan.
 Houdini was the most famed magician of his time and perhaps of all time, especially for his acts involving escapes - from handcuffs, straitjackets, chains, ropes slung from skyscrapers, and more.
 He was president of the Society of American Magicians and stringently upheld professional ethics.
 He died of complications from a ruptured appendix.
 Although he had received a blow to the area a couple of days previously, the connection between the blow and his appendicitis is disputed.

 ADVERTISEMENT BY ANCESTRY.COM